Language-Research-Technology/ldac-profile/profile/profile.md

 The definition of an object is necessarily loose and needs to reflect what data owners have chosen to do with their collections in the past.

-If an RO-Crate contains a single Object the Root Dataset wouldt have a `@type` property of ["Dataset", "RepositoryObject"] with a conformsTo property pointing to the language-data-commons Object profile (this document).
+If an RO-Crate contains a single Object the Root Dataset would have a `@type` property of ["Dataset", "RepositoryObject"] with a conformsTo property pointing to the language-data-commons Object profile (this document).